 With regard to the SAT, NYU participates in Score Choice, enabling you to elect which tests you want to send to NYU.
 If you take the SAT multiple times, we will only review the highest Critical Reading, Math, and Writing scores you submit, regardless of test dates, creating the highest possible composite score for you in our evaluation process.

-For the ACT, we will review the highest composite ACT score with Writing, regardless of test dates.
+For the ACT, we will review the highest composite ACT score, regardless of test dates.

 SAT, SAT Subject Test, AP, and TOEFL: 2562

 SAT, SAT Subject, ACT, and AP scores must be final at the time of application.
-For other examinations, if final results are unavailable at the time of application, predicted results may only be submitted by a school official, via one of the following methods:
+For other examinations, like IB or A Levels, if final results are unavailable at the time of application, predicted results may be submitted by a school official, via one of the following methods: